The Ultimate Resource for Video Game Design

 The observer is a gamer who loves to watch others play games.
 This is a storied tradition for anyone who had older siblings or friends that were perfect at gaming.
 I remember watching my friend play Resident Evil 3: Nemesis because I knew that I would be way too scared to play myself.
 This has become an explosive phenomenon as of late.

-Streaming games on platforms like Twitch and YouTube has become a commonplace aspect of the internet.
+Streaming games on platforms like Twitch and YouTube has become commonplace on the internet.
 I love to settle in with some dinner, get comfortable, and watch someone play a great, story-driven game.
 This allows gamers and watchers to see the games that they might be interested in getting.
 This is the perfect chance to see aspects of the games and judge for yourself if you want it.
+You can also utilize these gaming communities to connect with other observers like you.

 These gamers are burgeoning strategists and players who dream of glory.
 Games like those in the Total War franchise, Europa Universalis, Civilization, and Crusader Kings II are the bread and butter of the Armchair General.